The Future of eCommerce: 7 Predictions for Hyper-Growth

 eCommerce personalization helps you transcend the transactional nature of your customer relationships to offer them an exceptional consumer experience.
 In fact, research suggests that 80% of consumers are more likely to buy from a brand that offers a personalized experience.

-However, personalizing the eCommerce experience goes beyond just using people's names in your communications with customers. eCommerce businesses are, in fact, starting to leverage hyper-contextual targeting based on Artificial Intelligence (AI) to improve the online shopping journey.
+However, personalizing the eCommerce experience goes beyond just using people's names in your communications with customers. eCommerce businesses are, in fact, starting to leverage hyper-contextual targeting based on Artificial Intelligence (AI) to improve the online shopping journey, especially for beauty eCommerce brands.

 This involves using hyper-local data such as a customer’s location, demographics, shopping activities, and history to craft meaningful content and deliver a compelling shopping experience on every platform.